defeatcovid19/defeatcovid19-project/README.md

 Currently we exploited:

 * [AI applications in Medical Imaging](./tracks/medical_imaging.md)
-* Statistical outbreak data analysis
+* Statistical outbreak data analysis (coordinator required)
-* Clinical data correlation to detect risk factors
+* Clinical data correlation to detect risk factors (coordinator required)
-* Drug impact analysis and simulation
+* Drug impact analysis and simulation (coordinator required)
-* Using Maker tools to build equipment
+* Using Maker tools to build equipment (coordinator required)

 ## Onboarding data
 Currently we're reaching out to a number of hospitals to obtain the data needed to support our group efforts.